-Clothing is pilling up in landfills at an alarming rate.
+Clothing is piling up in landfills at an alarming rate.
 The fast fashion industry, overproduction, and overconsumption of cheap disposable clothing are responsible for tons of textile waste, land, air, water pollution, and greenhouse gas emissions.

 The United States Environmental Protection Agency (EPA) was created in 1969 to protect the environment and human health.
-It reports that 16.9 million tons of used textile waste are generated each year in the United States.
+It reports that 16.9 million tons of used textile wastes are generated each year in the United States.
 That amount has doubled over the last 20 years.

 The average American throws away 70 pounds of clothing every year.
 Clothes are only worn for around a quarter of the global average in America, according to Euromonitor International.

 Each year, the fashion industry extracts large amounts of natural resources and sends clothes to landfills.
 More than USD 500 billion is lost due to a lack of reuse and recycling each year, as reported by the Ellen MacArthur Foundation (2017).

 People tend to throw away unwanted clothes in the trash.
 And the large majority of clothes that end up in landfills or incinerators could be reused or recycled.
 Keeping your clothing out of landfills is one of the most impactful ways to slow down climate change.